 - Begin by tapping on the Settings app.

-- Scroll to the iTunes & App Stores menu and tap that.
+- Scroll to the iTunes & App Store menu and tap that.

 - This is where you can manage your Automatic Download settings.
-You can control Music, Apps, and Books (if you have the iBooks app installed) here.
-Slide to On any of the kinds of files you want iCloud to automatically download to your device.
+You can control Music, Apps, Books (if you have the iBooks app installed), and Updates to new versions of apps (iOS 7 only) here.
+Slide to On/green any of the kinds of files you want iCloud to automatically download to your device.

-- On the iPhone and iPad 3G/4G you'll also have a Cellular slider.
+- On the iPhone and iPad 3G/4G you'll also have a Use Cellular Data (Cellular on iOS 6 and earlier) slider.
 Slide this to on if you want your new downloads to be sent over the 3G/4G mobile phone network, not just Wi-Fi.
 This means you'll get your downloads sooner, but it will also reduce battery life or could incur data roaming charges.